Gkrumbach07/docker-py-kaldi-asr/README.md

 pipenv run python app.py -H {HOST} -b {BROKER}:9092 -t {TOPIC}
 ```
 Exmaples of how this stream is used can be found in the section on the sentiment analysis application below.

+### Sentiment Analysis
+The serice that this model runs on is just a jupyter notebook.
+It uses a couple pre trained models and should be used as a refrence on how you might integrate Kafka streaming into a model service.
+The notebook should run on a service that runs jupyter on Openshift ((service)[https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook]).